Placing Orders and Other API Functions

 TradingAlgorithm.set_margin(model)

 Set the margin model.
 For more details on available margin models, see Margin Models.
+Only valid for backtests.

 Warning